 Considering financing for your small business?
 If you have 2 minutes to answer 10 simple questions, you can get a list of best-fit financing options for your small business.

-From helping build the skills successful entrepreneurs need to offering programs that make sure veterans have access to capital, there are a lot of resources out there for veterans.
-But keep in mind, when it comes to financing a startup, you’ll still need to demonstrate an ability to repay the money you borrow.
+From helping build the skills successful entrepreneurs need to offering programs that make sure veterans have access to capital, there are a lot of resources out there for veterans starting a business.
+Keep in mind that when it comes to financing a startup you’ll still need to demonstrate an ability to repay any money you borrow.
 Before you apply for funding, check your credit score (you can check here for free) so you know what you’re coming to the table with.

-If your credit isn’t great (above 680), but you have more than $50k in a retirement account, consider avoiding the borrowing process and look into a rollover for business startups instead.
+If your credit isn’t great (above 680), but you have more than $50k in a retirement account, consider avoiding the borrowing process altogether and look into a rollover for business startups instead.
 You can gain access to your retirement account money (without paying early withdrawal penalties and taxes) to fund your startup.
-Learn more here or speak with a ROBS professional at Guidant.
+Speak with a ROBS professional at Guidant.